Best Electric Guitars for Intermediate Players

-I love the Epi Les Paul and the Fender MIM Strat.
-To me, these two guitars are the staples of the intermediate-level guitar world.
+I love the Les Paul and the Fender Strat.
+To me, these are two of the best rock and blues guitars out there.
 They are affordable, but they are good enough to gig and record with, and really that's what you are looking for at this point in your career.
 Plus, they are flexible, so it doesn't matter if you play country or metal or everything in between, they will get the job done.

 A couple of cool alternatives are the PRS SE Standard 24 and the G&L Tribute S-500.
 These guitars are on-par with Epi and Fender quality, but have a slightly different vibe than their more well-known counterparts.
 These would also be great choices for guitarists who need affordable, versatile guitars.

 On the other hand, maybe you don't care about being versatile.
-Maybe you are a fire-breathing metal maniac, or something like that.
-In that case, I'd be thikning about the ESP LTD with the EMGs, the Schecter, the Ibanez or the Jackson.
+Maybe you are looking for an affordable guitar for metal.
+In that case, I'd be thinking about the ESP LTD with the EMGs, the Schecter, the Ibanez or the Jackson.
 I think the Schecter and ESP LTD are a bit more geared toward modern metal, where the Ibanez and Jackson appeal more to the shredder in me.

-If I were dedicated to country or blues I would seriously consider the Fender Tele.
+If I wanted a guitar for country or blues I would seriously consider the Fender Tele.
 Telecasters have that country twang, but then again you can go for a model with humbuckers if you like the Tele look but want something more suited to rock.